mesesanovidiu/etl_pipeline_airflow_postgres/README.md

 -- To be completed --

 # Conclusion
-Through the completion of this project, I have gained experience in the processing .json files, performing schema validations and using Airflow & Docker.
+Through the completion of this project, I have gained experience in processing .json files, performing JSON schema validations and using Airflow & Docker.
 This hands-on experience has enabled me to develop a deeper understanding of Airflow and its capabilities for scheduling data pipelines.
-As a result of this project, I have gained the confidence and competence to effectively schedule future DAGs using Airlfow, as well as interacting with databases using python libraries.
+As a result of this project, I have gained the confidence and competence to effectively schedule DAGs using Airlfow, as well as interacting with databases using python libraries.